dhiemaz/gopherlabs/Beginners/Init_Func.md

 Identifier _main_ is ubiquitous.
 Every Go program starts in a package _main_ by calling identically named function.
 When this function returns the program end its execution.
 Functions _init_ also play special role which are defined in package block and are usually used for:

-* variables initialization if cannot be done in initializtion expression.
+* variables initialization if cannot be done in initialization expression.
 * registering.
 * running one-time computations.